gyk4j/blog/_posts/2024-02-29-fitting-windows-10-22h2-iso-image-4-7gb-dvd-r-ntlite.md

 ---

-The last official release of Windows 10 is 22H2, and I wanted to make an archived copy of the installation media for use with any future Windows 10 reinstallation on my devices.
+The last official release of Windows 10 is 22H2, and I wanted to make an archived copy of the installation media for Windows 10 installation on my devices.

 # Using optical disc as installation media

-In 2024, why am I still using DVD-R optical disc for software installation?
+In 2024, why am I still using DVD-R optical discs for software installation?
 This must be unthinkable for most modern techies who live on the cutting edge.

 The simple truth is that I do not have many spare USB flash drives lying around at home, so I am conservative about their use unless it's necessary.
-Also, I have some old DVD-R and CD-R lying around unused, so why not make use of them instead?
+Also, I have some old DVD-Rs and CD-Rs lying around unused, so why not make use of them instead?

-In addition, DVD-R and CD-R are write-once read-many (WORM) media.
+In addition, DVD-Rs and CD-Rs are write-once read-many (WORM) media.
 I can be comfortably confident that once written, the installation media files cannot be subtly modified by malware or corrupted by a bad disk drive in the future.